 One area where we stand out from other firms is our long history of sending people into top jobs within the government then welcoming those people back – Chris Wray for example, is now Director of the FBI.
 The idea that you might have aspirations beyond the walls of K&S is a good thing.

 MP: We've had fantastic growth over the last decade across several metrics, and that has provided associates with tremendous opportunities.
 I have a lot of conversations with candidates who talk about their interest in training, and that's something we've invested a lot into.
-Our year-long 'Strong Start' program for laterals involves videoconference lectures about how to secure feedback and firm economics, so they understand how the firm runs as a business.
+Our year-long 'Starting Strong' program for laterals involves videoconference lectures about how to secure feedback and firm economics, so they understand how the firm runs as a business.
 The last thing I'd mention is that we hire very talented associates – I want everyone who works here to stretch their skill levels and want to be challenged every day.

 CA: What does King & Spalding do to encourage diversity in recruiting?